-Editors’ note: This piece was originally written in August 2020, in honor of the Tu B’Av, the Jewish day of love.
-It remains relevant today, now that it is nearly Valentine’s Day 2021 and we remain in the midst of a pandemic.
+Editor’s note: This piece was originally written in August 2020, in honor of Tu B’Av, the Jewish day of love.
+This year, 2021, Tu B’Av begins on the evening of Friday, July 23.
 The following romantic movies are all still available on streaming services as described.

 Date night?
 Who remembers what that even is?
 Movie theaters are still shuttered in much of the country.
 Many restaurants have reopened, sure, but going to them is still quite a daunting task, and even if you feel brave enough to do that, you have to tackle the hardest part: finding childcare.
 If that wasn’t a hard and expensive enough feat before the pandemic, it’s practically an impossible one now.